-- specific objective: address bycatch in fisheries in small vessel fisheries - specific threats to be mitigated: bycatch - rationale: while some aspects of EU Regulation 812/2004 applies to small vessel fisheries in the North Sea, there are particular difficulties in observing operations and applying any necessary mitigation in these fisheries.
-Similar difficulties are associated with "recreational fisheries". - target: to further develop methods to observe and mitigate bycatch (including implementation monitoring) in small vessel fisheries. - method: - further develop and implement a scientifically robust system for remote monitoring on vessels where placing onboard of observers is not feasible - develop a system involving small vessel fishermen to maximise the reporting/delivery of bycaught porpoises - collect effort data on recreational fisheries (e.g. number, length, soak time of nets), seek information on bycatch, and determine and apply appropriate mitigation techniques - implementation-timeline: 2008-2010
+- specific objective: address bycatch in fisheries (see Habitats Directive) - specific threats to be mitigated: bycatch - rationale: while EU Fisheries Regulations (812/2004) applies directly to some fisheries in the North Sea, it does not cover all of those vessels for which bycatch is likely to occur (i.e. vessels below a certain size; additionally certain areas, e.g. ICES IVc, are virtually excluded from measures, and recreational fisheries are not covered as well.) - target: to develop legislation (including implementation monitoring) to minimise bycatches in fisheries not covered by present legislation and to collect appropriate data - method: - develop and introduce legislation to introduce appropriate mitigation measures (e.g. pingers in at least the short-term see Action XX) to all fisheries that are likely to catch harbour porpoises in the North Sea - develop and implement a scientifically designed system to monitor implementation/enforcement of EU-Fisheries Regulation - develop and implement a scientifically designed system for remote monitoring on vessels where placing onboard of observers is not feasible - develop a system involving small vessel fishermen to maximise the reporting/delivery of bycaught porpoises - collect data on recreational fisheries (e.g. number, length, soak time of nets), check randomly for bycatch, eventually license recreational fisheries, and make pingers obligatory - implementation-timeline: 2008-2010